biobakery/metawibele/README.md

 #### MetaWIBELE-prioritize workflow
 * ##### Input files for prioritiztion
-	* anntation file produced by MetaWIBELE-characterize workflow:$OUTPUT_DIR/characterization/$BASENAME\_proteinfamilies\_annotation.tsv
+	* anntation file produced by MetaWIBELE-characterize workflow:`$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_annotation.tsv`
-	* attribute file produced by MetaWIBELE-characterize workflow: $OUTPUT_DIR/characterization/$BASENAME\_proteinfamilies\_annotation.attribute.tsv
+	* attribute file produced by MetaWIBELE-characterize workflow: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_annotation.attribute.tsv`

 * ##### MetaWIBELE-prioritize workflow

-	`$ metawibele prioritize --input $INPUT --output $OUTPUT`
+	`$ metawibele prioritize`
-	* In the command replaces $INPUT with the path to the folder containing your characterization input files and $OUTPUT with the path to the folder to write output files.
+	* In the command replaces $INPUT with `$OUTPUT_DIR/characterization/` and `$OUTPUT_DIR` with the path to the folder to write output files specified in `metawibele.cfg`.
 See the section on parallelization options to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings for all main tool subtasks.
 These settings will work for most data sets.
 However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
 Then apply these settings by using options for each task.
 You can specify your own configuration file.
 	* For example, `--prioritization-config $myconfig_file` will modify the default settings when running the prioritization tasks.

 * ##### Demo run of MetaWIBELE-prioritize

-	`$ metawibele prioritize --input $OUTPUT_DIR/characterization/ --output $OUTPUT\_DIR/`
+	`$ metawibele prioritize`

 * ##### Output files of MetaWIBELE-prioritize
 	**1. unsupervised prioritization**